shrutikamendhe/DotNetOnOpenShift3/README.md

 This will pull Click2Cloud's .NET Builder Images from Docker Hub onto OpenShift 3 Nodes.

 ### 2) Install .NET Image Stream
-Once you have pulled .NET Builder Images, it is required to define it in Image Stream list.
+Once you have pulled .NET Builder Images, it is required to define it in Imagestream list.
 Login to OpenShift 3 Master node and run below commands as a `root` user.

 ##### Clone DotNetOnOpenShift3 repository
 ```